 QTAC acts on behalf of universities, TAFE institutes and some private organisations to publish course information and to receive and process tertiary course applications.
+QTAC is also responsible for calculating ATARS.

 Recommended Subjects

 Subjects recommended in order to undertake a course successfully.
 These subjects, are desirable, but are not entry requirements and do not affect applicant selection.